 - Collecting and analyzing results.
-Gathering data on the effectiveness of your campaigns through the use of various analytics monitoring platforms can help you optimize ongoing and future marketing efforts.
+Gathering data on the effectiveness of your campaigns through the use of various analytics monitoring platforms can help you optimize ongoing and future marketing technologies and efforts.

 - Customer Relationship Management.
-Staying in touch with customers to build their loyalty to your brand and encourage repeat sales is key for maximizing your Return on Investment (ROI).
+Staying in touch with customers to build their loyalty and encourage repeat sales is key for maximizing your ROI).
 There are many online platforms that can help with this.